tyr7z/zombsroyale/src/content/docs/zombslib/codec.md

 ## What is it?

-Under the hood, the `Game` class encodes and decodes network packets using `Codec` and it's cryptographic component `ZRCrypto` for encryption, decryption and proof of work.
+Under the hood, the `Game` class encodes and decodes network packets using `Codec` and its cryptographic component `ZRCrypto` for encryption, decryption and proof of work.

 ## How can it be used?